RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

     bufX = cl::Buffer(context, CL_MEM_READ_ONLY | CL_MEM_COPY_HOST_PTR, sizeof(cl_float) * length, pX);

-8. Create a program object from the kernel source string, build the program for our devices, and create a kernel object correspondingto the SAXPY kernel.
+8. Create a program object from the kernel source string, build the program for our devices, and create a kernel object corresponding to the SAXPY kernel.
 (At this point, it is possible to create multiple kernel objects if there are more than one.)

    ::